Megan S. Reich

 Biography

 Megan Reich is a Postdoctoral Fellow at the University of Ottawa.
-Her research interests include developing and applying techniques to track the long-range movements of animals, clarifying the genetic basis of migration, and exploring how environmental conditions influence migratory and dispersal behaviour.
-Her doctoral research focused on developing isotope-based geographic assignment to understand the migratory patterns and migratory connectivity of insects.
+Her research interests include developing, integrating, and applying techniques to track the long-range movements of animals, and exploring how environmental conditions and biotic interactions influence migratory and dispersal behaviour.
+Her doctoral research focused on developing isotope-based geographic assignment using hydrogen and strontium isotopes to understand the migratory patterns and migratory connectivity of butterflies.

 Interests